 SC23 is planning an in-person event and presenting remotely will not be accommodated.

-If your poster is accepted, SC23 will cover expenses up to $500 (e.g., transportation, accommodations, conference registration).
-Please contact email@example.com for details.
+If your poster is accepted, ACM SIGHPC will cover expenses up to $500 for U.S. students and up to $1,000 for international students (e.g., transportation and accommodations, but not conference registration).
+Please contact firstname.lastname@example.org for details.

 If your poster is accepted, the presenter must register for the Technical Program in order to attend the SC Conference and present the poster.